 More and more people are starting with keto and moving on to carnivore nowadays.
 For some people it’s about the simplicity—eat meat, don’t eat other foods, done.
 Other people use carnivore as the ultimate elimination diet because they are desperate to solve the mysteries of their gut or other health issues that paleo/Primal/AIP/keto couldn’t fix.

 The jury is still out on whether the carnivore diet is safe long term.
 As with keto, it surely depends on how you implement it.
 Are you truly eating nose to tail—organs, skin, blood, glands?
 That’s very different than only eating ground beef and ribeye.
 Personally, I doubt that it’s optimal compared to a diet that is at least somewhat omnivorous, but we need more data.
 Furthermore, I haven’t seen evidence that it’s superior health-wise to Primal+keto for the general population.
-Of course, if it profoundly changes an individual’s health for the better, that’s a different story.
+Of course, if it profoundly changes your health for the better, that’s a different story.

 Verdict: As a short-term experiment, sure.
 As a long-term diet, I’d need a good reason.
 (Not wanting to make a salad wouldn’t be good enough for me.)